 The Independent approves of my Idiopathy cover.
 (Grateful to have been Frenchified as "Néborsky.")

-It's a bit hard to tell by the cover, but I illustrated some eighty pages of Tom Nissley's A Reader's Book of Days (Norton).
+I illustrated some eighty pages of Tom Nissley's A Reader's Book of Days (Norton).
 The book is great, and I can say that because I did not write it.
 More to come round pub date of November 2013.

 Covers of next year's Idiopathy by Sam Byers (Faber and Faber) and Our Man in Iraq by Robert Perisic (Black Balloon Publishing, whose logo I also designed).